MDK-Packs/B-L475E-IOT01A_BSP/Projects/Blinky/README.md

 Blinky project
 ==============

-The 'Blinky' project is a simple example that can be used to verify the basic tool setup.
+The **Blinky** project is a simple example that can be used to verify the basic tool setup.

 It is compliant to the Cortex Microcontroller Software Interface Standard (CMSIS)